garrandall/popular-music-data/tracks/partition-beyonce.md

 And why do you think you keep my name rollin' off the tongue?
 Cause when you wanna smash, I just write another one
 I sneezed on the beat and the beat got sicker
-YoncÃ© all on his mouth like liquor
+Yoncé all on his mouth like liquor
-YoncÃ© all on his mouth like liquor
+Yoncé all on his mouth like liquor
-YoncÃ© all on his mouth like liquor
+Yoncé all on his mouth like liquor
-YoncÃ© all on his mouth like liquor
+Yoncé all on his mouth like liquor
 Like like liquor like like like liquor
-YoncÃ© all on his mouth like liquor
+Yoncé all on his mouth like liquor
-YoncÃ© all on his mouth like liquor
+Yoncé all on his mouth like liquor
-YoncÃ© all on his mouth like liquor
+Yoncé all on his mouth like liquor
 Like like liquor, like like like liquor

 Drop!